How to check the Windows 11 version and edition

 This article is lengthy, and I hope you didn’t find it tiring.
 Ultimately, you should know how to find the Windows 11 version number, build number, and edition installed on your PC or laptop.
 Before leaving, share your Windows 11 version, edition, and build number in a comment.
 I’m curious to discover the most popular Windows 11 editions with our readers.

-Discover: Productivity System and Security Tutorials Windows
+Discover: Productivity System Tutorials Windows